4 March 2018.

 Though not as eclectic as Almaty’s food scene, Astana has some decent restaurants serving more than just the traditional Kazakh staples.
 You’ll quickly realise though that eating out in Astana is much pricier than elsewhere in the country.

 Saksaul was a surprising find just off of Nurzhol Boulevard.
 The menu is extensive with plenty of the usual Kazakh suspects alongside some other really interesting fusion dishes and plenty of vegetarian options.
 Staff were incredibly attentive, the food was delicious and prices were reasonable for Astana.
-Check the online reviews here.
+Read the latest reviews on TripAdvisor here.

 In the old town, Hot Spot Food & Coffee is a wonderful cafe to escape the bustle of the city and stifling summer heat.
 Its quirky design combined with an excellent selection of fresh salads and sandwiches makes it a great choice in Astana to while away a few hours.
 Great coffee and cocktails are also a bonus.
-Check the online reviews here.
+Read the latest reviews on TripAdvisor here.